This article presents new feature of 11g Real time sql monitoring.

 or generate full report using ACTIVE option.
 Save the output in HTML file to view it.

 select DBMS_SQLTUNE.REPORT_SQL_MONITOR( sql_id=>'9fvrwtjugnkup', report_level=>'TYPICAL', type=>'ACTIVE') from dual;

 ACTIVE reports have a rich, interactive user interface similar to Enterprise Manager while not requiring any EM installation.
 The report file built is in HTML format, so it can be interpreted by most modern browsers.
 The code powering the active report is downloaded transparently by the web browser when the report is first viewed, hence viewing it requires outside connectivity.

 or generate full report using HTML option.
 Save the output in HTML file to view it.

 select DBMS_SQLTUNE.REPORT_SQL_MONITOR( sql_id=>'9fvrwtjugnkup', report_level=>'TYPICAL', type=>'HTML') from dual;

-There are two interesting hidden parameters that can help:
+There are three interesting hidden parameters that can help:

 _sqlmon_max_plan: Default = 20 per CPU.
 This hidden parameter establishes a maximum number of plan entries that can be monitored.